 The law in both Pennsylvania and Ohio follows a concept known as comparative negligence (modified comparative fault or, simply, the 51% rule).
 Basically, as long as the court decides that you were 50 percent or less responsible for your pedestrian or bicycle accident, you can still recover damages.

-For more information, visit our page specifically about Hit & Run Accident Cases.
+For more information, contact our Pittsburgh hit-and-run accident lawyers who specialize in Hit & Run Accident Cases.

 Contact Our Bicycle Accident Lawyers in Pennsylvania today!

 Regardless of the severity of your injuries or the complexity of your loss, our firm has a team of experienced attorneys at convenient locations throughout Pennsylvania and Ohio to serve you.
+Reach out to a Pittsburgh bicycle accident lawyer at Dallas W. Hartman P.C. for a free case consultation.
 We are happy to come to your home or hospital to discuss your case.
 Call us today!
 412-262-2888